mattsilv/mcp-server-weather-js/README.md

 - **get-alerts**
   - Get weather alerts for a US state.
-  - Input: `state` (string): Two-letter state code (e.g. CA, NY)
+  - Input: `state` (string): Two-letter US state code (e.g. CA, NY)
 - **get-forecast**
-  - Get weather forecast for a location in the U.S.
+  - Get weather forecast for a location in the US
   - Inputs:
     - `path` (number): Latitude of the location
     - `content` (number): Longitude of the location

 ## Example Queries

-- "Tomorrow's weather in Palo Alto?"
+- Tomorrow's weather in Palo Alto?
-- "Any weather alerts in California?"
+- Any weather alerts in California?

 ## Original Author and License